 Post-separation support, or temporary spousal support, does not require that illicit sexual behavior (extramarital affairs) be considered as part of awarding post-separation support.
 However, alimony or permanent spousal support does.

 The spouse seeking alimony would still have to show that she or he is dependent on the other spouse and that the other spouse has the ability to pay alimony.
 If the supporting spouse had the extramarital affair, he or she “shall” pay alimony, so long as there is a need and ability to pay.
 If the spouse seeking alimony had the extramarital affair, he or she is barred from receiving alimony.
 If both parties engaged in an extramarital affair, it is as if neither one had an affair.

 There is no real impact on child support other than it could be relevant if you suspect your spouse’s paramour is part of any plan to hide or minimize your spouse’s income to reduce his or her exposure to child support.

-As an example, does your spouse and the paramour work together or are owners/partners in a company together?
+As an example, do your spouse and the paramour work together, or are owners/partners in a company together?
 Do they have the ability to manipulate or defer your spouse’s income?

 An extramarital affair would only be relevant to child custody if there is a direct connection to the children.

 - Is your spouse foregoing time with the children to pursue his or her paramour?